 - Our cases are completed by one doctor from beginning to end.
 Clear Choice(*) has a team of doctors.

 - We are not a national chain.
 We are not trying to take over the world.
 We are here to provide complete, personal and individual attention to your case and new smile.

 Implant teeth can be removable like dentures.
 Or permanent meaning you cannot take them out of your mouth.
 If you are shopping for whole mouth implants, make sure you know which ones you are getting.

 Acrylic Plastic vs Zirconia Implant Teeth

 Most new implant teeth are made by modern high-end 3D printers.
 Zirconia is a specialized ceramic.
 It is very strong, smooth and totally stain resistant.
 The material is very durable, smooth and cosmetic.
 It lasts longer, looks better and feels more comfortable and natural than Acrylic plastic.

-Do not forget about the implants!
+Do not forget about the implants.
 Implants are like new roots installed into the mouth.
-Most implants are made of titanium, but there are metal-free zirconia ones.
+Most implants are made of titanium, but there are metal-free zirconia ones too.
 It is important to get non-generic implants manufactured by a financially stable implant manufacturing company.
 Companies get sold or go out of business.
-If the manufacturer goes down, you may not be able to obtain parts.
+If the manufacturer goes out of business, you may not be able to obtain parts in the future.